JHawkins05/Just-How-Good-Was-Tiger-Woods/README.md

 ## Running Instructions

-This has been tested using Python 3.10.12 for linux.
+This has been tested using Python 3.10.12 for Windows 11.
 Within python, a number of additional libraries are required.
 These are indicated below, along with the version number used to generate original results:
    > - pandas  2.2.3
    > - matplotlib  3.10.1
    > - seaborn  0.13.2
    > - selenium  4.31.0
    > - quarto  1.7.22
-   > - ffmeg 7.1.1
+   > - ffmpeg 7.1.1

 In order to replicate all results, if make is available it should be sufficient to type "make" at the command line.

 **Important:** Prior to running make, the only change required is to adjust the `CHROMEDRIVER_PATH` variable in `scripts/tigerwoods.py` on line 63 to point to your local ChromeDriver installation.

+---

 Alternatively, if make is not available, the following steps can be followed to replicate the results.